-New gene transfer strategy shows promise for limb girdle and other muscular dystrophiesJuly 9th, 2012 in Genetics /
+New gene transfer strategy shows promise for limb girdle and other muscular dystrophiesJuly 9, 2012 in Medicine & Health / Genetics

 The challenge of treating patients with genetic disorders in which a single mutated gene is simply too large to be replaced using traditional gene therapy techniques may soon be a thing of the past.
 A Nationwide Children's Hospital study describes a new gene therapy approach capable of delivering full-length versions of large genes and improving skeletal muscle function.
 The strategy may hold new hope for treating dysferlinopathies and other muscular dystrophies.